Eamonn O'Keefe: Club career

 Upon the recommendation of Harry McNally, O'Keefe was appointed as manager of Cork City, a club in the League of Ireland Premier Division.
 He appointed former Blackpool coach Billy Haydock as his assistant, and signed Blackpool goalkeeper Phil Harrington for a small fee.
 Also coming out of retirement as a player, his team won the pre-season Munster Senior Cup.
 He then signed former Stoke City defender Alan Dodd on a month-long deal.
 O'Keefe also doubled up as the club's commercial manager, and he arranged four Sportsman's Dinner events, with special guests as Jack Charlton, Sir Alex Ferguson, Tommy Docherty, and Emlyn Hughes.
 The club finished in seventh place in 1987–88 and lifted the League of Ireland Cup.
 Cork were heading to another mid-table place finish in 1988–89 when O'Keefe was sacked.
 Cork terminated his contract to cut costs, as the directors were forced to subsidise the club out of their own pockets.
 Following his dismissal he turned out for Brian Kerr's St Patrick's Athletic in a handful of games.

 In March 1989, he came out of professional retirement to sign for Chester City, then managed by friend and former colleague Harry McNally.
-The signing was delayed due to lengthy negotiations with the Football League over his insurance payout from two years earlier.
-He was also appointed as the club's commercial manager, and attempted to form a football pool for the entire Football League, in conjunction with the FA and the Daily Mirror; however he could not break the Littlewoods monopoly due to a law that specifically banned newspapers from becoming involved in a pools game – O'Keefe believed that this arrangement "reeked of corruption".
+The signing was delayed due to lengthy negotiations with the Football League over his insurance payout two years earlier.
+He was also appointed as the club's commercial manager, and attempted to form a football pool for the entire Football League, in conjunction with the FA and the Daily Mirror; however, he could not break the Littlewoods monopoly due to a law that specifically banned newspapers from becoming involved in a pools game – O'Keefe believed that this arrangement "reeked of corruption".
 On the playing side, his Chester debut came at his former club, Blackpool, on 18 March 1989; he came off the bench to score in a 1–1 draw, denying Blackpool two points in their battle against relegation.
 Although he appeared in every game until the end of the season and became the club's penalty taker, O'Keefe only featured in three more matches in 1989–90 and drifted out of professional football circles, signing for Bangor City.